 Dark, twisted and daring late night selection of genre films, ranging from sci-fi to horror, thriller and fantasy films from around the world, with no shortage of high-intensity suspense, shock, gore and action.

-$10,000 CAD : Best Canadian Narrative Feature Film Award.
-This juried award emphasizes the promise of emerging directors whose content does not yet have a history of major theatrical distribution.
+$10,000 CAD : Best Emerging Canadian Narrative Feature Film Award.
+This juried category includes the first or second feature films of emerging directors from Canada.

 $2,500 CAD : Best Live Action or Animated Short Film Award.
 This juried award also qualifies the winner for consideration in the Animated Short Film / Live Action Short Film category of the Academy Awards®, without the standard theatrical run that a film typically needs to qualify for an Oscar® nomination.